 Although his music is ageless, it expresses perfectly the New York of the nineteen 20'ies and 30'ies.

-The musical chameleons of Grupetto often change instruments, from Swanee, over Rhapsody in Blue and the piano concerto in F to his last song.
+The musical chameleons of Grupetto often change instruments, from Swanee, over Rhapsody in Blue to his last song.

 Tap dancer, singer and actor Serge Hamers sings about the close friendship between Gershwin and his dancing muse Fred Astaire.